 The attacks are usually unseen because people faint or disappear when the bad guys arrive.
 The transformation itself is actually instant.

 Mahou Sensei Negima! explains that there are spells to prevent normal people from noticing magic and related phenomena.
+Normal people can still see magic, but they are predisposed to accept alternate explanations for it.
 This becomes a major plot point in an early-mid arc where someone wants to invert the spells, forcing people to believe in magic.

 In the anime (and part of the manga) GANTZ, during the "games" the main characters and their quarry are literally Invisible To Normals, though they still cause lots of inexplicable blood stains and property damage.